 Fendi took a new approach to container design.
 Lanterns are a big feature of the Mid-Autumn Festival and the brand went with a highly functional cylinder shape that turned into a lantern.
 Once the cylinder is opened, a small, vertical set of drawers full of mooncakes is revealed.
 Each mooncake has the brand’s FF stamp on it.

 Once the drawers are removed and the container is closed, protective film can be slipped away from a small battery on the side of the tube.
-This turns on LED lights inside that shine through star-shaped holes to create the effect of a starry night on nearby walls.
+This turns on LED light inside that shine through star-shaped holes to create the effect of a starry night on nearby walls.
+It spins too.

 Their messaging was also charming.
 They released a 15-second animation featuring Fendidi the Panda that was made in collaboration with Chinese artist Oscar Wang.
 It was featured on the brand’s Weibo, WeChat and RED social media accounts.
 It was also rolled out across Instagram, Twitter and Facebook internationally.
 It included very cute renditions of a full moon, an astronaut, and China’s national symbol, the panda.